PhDuck/ALBlog/content/posts/Partial-Records-Part-1.md

 2. The record’s FieldLoadInfo is replaced by a new FieldLoadInfo.
 The new FieldLoadInfo does not merely contain the field: “No.” it also contains [other fields needed by the runtime]( https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-setloadfields-method#remarks).

 3. The record’s state is collected, and that state is used to:
-    1. First query the in-memory cache, which hopefully can return a response saving one from accessing SQL.
-Results are here allowed to have more, or the same number of fields loaded than what requested.
-Therefore, it possible that more fields that requested will be loaded.
+    1. First query the in-memory cache, which hopefully can return a response, saving one from accessing SQL.
+Results are here allowed to have more or the same number of fields loaded than what requested.
+Therefore, it is possible that more fields that requested will be loaded.

     2. Suppose querying the cache did not yield any viable results.
 Then the SQL database must be queried.
 Since SQL is a query-based language, the record’s state is used to create the query.
 Here FieldLoadInfo determines which fields are in the SELECT clause and which table extensions to include in the FROM block.